 Five years ago in Anthropocene Review, I wrote “map stories provide dynamic visualisations and broaden factually based public understanding”.
 Posting a couple of years ago on flood data interpretation further showed how complex an area this is, as is anything around climate change, as said recently on Medium here.
-All of these are, however, based on relatively simple maps that can be derived by you, the concerned citizen, to help you sort fact from fiction.
+All of these are, however, based on relatively simple maps that can be derived by you, concerned citizens, to help you sort fact from fiction.
 And the story map above shows a reasonable 2 m. sea level rise N of Cambridge UK, OS Open Data derived model (top) and CoastalDEM90 (bottom).

 Following ye olde “think globally, act locally”, in addition to contributing maps above, I’m blending such concerns in my Cottenham Open village outreach project with Terry Jackson, and will cooperate with local initiatives such as Cambridgeshire Climate Emergency.
 Do seek out your local initiatives to address sustainability, community engagement, simple living etc.

 Update: this is further developed in my blog on Cottenham Open, as coastal inundation, temperature anomalies and river vs. sea inundation play a big part of community engagement — to inform the public with open and authoritative data — as well as a story map on East Anglia Fenlands coastal inundation.
 A wrap-up blog post estimates the affected areas from Wikimedia settlement data.